WTC is launching a Graduate Diploma in Church Planting and Leadership in September 2019.

 TH6952: Professional Formation (NEW)

-Reflect upon the call to develop excellence in student ministry and what that looks like in practice.
+Reflect upon the call to develop excellence for church planters and what that looks like in practice.
 This module will equip you to strengthen your ministry practice through diligence and confidence in communication, budgeting, project management, self and people-management whilst helping you consider these things from a biblical perspective.

 For full course delivery details, please visit the Course Delivery page.